-Your Doctor Recommended the Flu Vaccine For a Reason—It Saves Lives
+Your Doctor Recommended The Flu Vaccine For A Reason: It Saves Lives

 Mind the Science

 As many of the sources I link to above emphasize, the benefits of flu vaccination in terms of reducing the risk of catching the flu have been overwhelmingly established.
 It remains the case that the annual flu vaccine is the best way to prevent transmission.
-According to the CDC, the latest evidence indicates that the annual flu vaccine reduces children’s risk of ending up in a pediatric ICU by 74%.
-The agency reported in 2013 that 90% of children who died from the flu in the previous season had not been vaccinated.
+According to the CDC, the latest evidence indicates that the annual flu vaccine reduces children’s risk of ending up in a pediatric ICU by 74 percent.
+The agency reported in 2013 that 90 percent of children who died from the flu in the previous season had not been vaccinated.

 Vaccine efficacy remains high even when there is not a “good match” between the wild virus and the vaccine compound (i.e., a suboptimal match between the viral antigen and the circulating strains).
 The seasonal and annual flu vaccine treatments developed by the CDC typically contain antigens specific to not just one but three or four separate viral strains.
 This “trivalent” or “quadrivalent” approach can confer cross-protection from similar strains, even if the injection isn’t a perfect match for an individual strain.
 The better the match and the quicker populations are vaccinated, the stronger the herd immunity effect.